Environmental impact of CircoFloor

 For the next generation

-A circular floor construction not only saves raw materials and emissions today, but also ensures a better living environment for the next generation.
+A circular floor build-up not only saves raw materials and emissions today, but also ensures a better living environment for the next generation.

 Adaptable